United-Codes/cloudofficeprint-python/examples/order_confirmation_example/order_confirmation_example.md

 # About
-In this example we are going to show you how to use the Python SDK for APEX Office Print.
-The example we will be using is: generating an order confirmation for buying products from a company.
+In this example we are going to show you how to use this SDK to generate an order confirmation for buying products from a company.
 The resulting output file will look like this:

 ![](./imgs/output_imgs/output-1.jpg)
 <!-- TODO: change this link to Github link -->